What's the first thing to check if I am having trouble receiving WAMU's signal?

 A filter can also be made for antenna systems using coax (round) cable but is more involved.
 A coax filter would require a "TEE" connection (three connections; one for the antenna lead-in, one for a jumper cable to the set and one for the filter).
 A TEE adapter is not made for the "F" connector used for coax cable so an adapter would have to be made from separate adapters.
 This would consist of three "F" to "BNC" adapters and one "BNC" TEE.
 Then the coax is cut as described above for the flat cable, attached to the middle connector on the "BNC" TEE and snipped in 1/4 inch increments as described above.

 Some interfering stations may be so strong (VERY close to you) that the open stub filter is not sufficient.
 There are filters that can be tuned for greater rejection at the offending frequency made by antenna manufacturers such as Winegard, Blonder-Tongue, Channel Master, and Jerrold.
 These filters however, are quite expensive.

 What if my antenna is fine, I've eliminated the interference from other station signals and I am still getting interference?

 Some interference is intermittent.
 This can be caused by a nearby amateur radio or CB transmitter.
 Many of the suggestions recommended in the FAQ above this one can improve reception and also filters are available from Radio Shack for amateur and CB bands.

 Intermittent static interference is usually caused by electrical appliances (refrigerator, furnace blower motor, air-conditioner, etc).
-If this interference is coming into the radio via the AC power line (if it sounds O-K running on batteries, this is the problem), an AC line interference filter (from Radio Shack or many hardware and department stores such as Wall-Mart and K-Mart) can be placed between the wall outlet and the power cord.
+If this interference is coming into the radio via the AC power line (if it sounds OK running on batteries, this is the problem), an AC line interference filter (available at many stores that sell electronics) can be placed between the wall outlet and the power cord.